Open Sourcing Mockingbird

 As an open source project, Mockingbird will be developed in the open on GitHub.
 We encourage community contributions and your participation in the project!

-Tyler Szeto as lead engineer of the Mockingbird project and lead author of this blog post.
+Tyler Szeto as lead engineer of the Mockingbird project.

 Additional members of the Open Raven team who supported the release include Brady Boyle, Matthew Daniel, Waverly Hsiao, Dave Lester, Oliver Ferrigni, and Igor Shvartser.